darktable-org/dtdocs/content/module-reference/processing-modules/rotate-perspective.md

 : Rotate the image counterclockwise by 0.1 degrees.

 alt+r
 : Pop up the bauhaus control for the `rotation` slider, allowing adjustment of its value (including by typing a number) even if the module is currently collapsed or hidden.

-r + scroll
-: Adjust the value of the `rotation` slider.
-This shortcut is only available after selecting `import extras` on the Shortcuts tab in Preferences.
+This is equivalent to right-clicking on the slider.